The Ultimate 2 Days in Seville Itinerary By An Andalusian

 There is a lot of history behind this cathedral, as different rooms were built in different periods.

-Although it’s a very impressive building from the outside, the inside is too.
+Although it’s a very impressive building from the outside, it’s impressive inside, too.
 You’ll find Jesus’ statues, colourful and detailed stained glass, and stunning architecture.
 It’s from the inside where you can access the Giralda, the tower of the cathedral.

 Climb the Giralda Tower